light-and-motion/data_processing/README.md

 - **TXT**: Yes
 - **Transpose**: No

-## Restrictions:
+## Warnings:
 - Cannot set scale limits on elapsed times, as Excel and matplotlib cannot scale datetime or timedelta objects.
 - matplotlib limits may not be scaled according to exact specifications.
 - matplotlib scales break down when the minimum and maximum are too far apart, i.e. 20 and 1000
 - Excel can graph axes with different lengths.
 For the most part, matplotlib cannot.
-(Exceptions do occur when the values stay constant throughout but the graphs of Excel and matplotlib do contain errors.)
+(Exceptions do occur when the values stay constant throughout but the graphs of Excel and matplotlib will contain errors.)
 - **Range** column must be formatted so it is read as 'Text,' otherwise it will be converted into time.
 - Milliseconds will be removed when converting into elapsed time.
 - A JPEG file will not be generated if a chart is not processed, even if **JPEG** is set to 'Yes.'
 An Excel and PDF file can still be generated without a chart addition.

 ## Future Refinements
-- Replace text interface with a GUI.
+- Replace text interface with a GUI using PyQt5.

-For most columns in the configuration file, it does not matter whether user bases the settings off of the CSV or Excel file.
-There are two exceptions: **Range** and **Start Row**. **Range** is based off of the Excel file, and **Start Row** is based off of the CSV file.
-The logic in future versions should resolve the discrepancy between **Range** and **Start Row** by dividing the interface into two, separate components that do not execute altogether in a single run.

-Components:
-1. Process the CSV file into an Excel file
-2. Use the Excel file to configure the settings and produce an Excel, JPEG, and/or PDF of the processed results.

-There should also be an option that allows users who have already had their CSV files read into an Excel file to skip processing their CSV files again.